 The film is about a reporter pursuing a celebrity.
 It is a black and white film that is believed to be the earliest of the “screwball comedies”.

 “The screwball comedy has proven to be one of the most popular and enduring film genres.
 Screwball comedies combine the lunacy and ridiculousness of farce with the comic violence and hare-brained action of slapstick comedy, and the sophisticated and witty dialogue of the romantic comedy.
 All these elements are generally delivered at break-neck speed.
 The earliest screwball comedy was Lewis Milestone’s The Front Page (1931) but it first gained prominence in 1934 with It Happened One Night“.

 The film begins at 2 pm in the Helen DeVitt Jones Auditorium.

 We hope that you made it out on May 3rd.
 We had over a 1000 in attendance.
 Here are a few pictures.

-This is part of the upcoming First Friday Art Trail at the Museum of Texas Tech University.
+Jurassic Park starts at 1:30pm today in the Helen Devitt Jones Auditorium.
+This free showing is part of Dino Day at the Museum of Texas Tech University.